 Other organisations' web sites connected with aviation safety, aviation security or air travel.

 The Department for Transport (DfT) is the UK Government Department responsible for civil aviation.
-DfT is responsible for the operation of foreign registered aircraft in the UK and other issues such as night curfews, environmental standards and aviation security.
+DfT is responsible for issues such as night curfews and environmental standards.
 Through DfT, with guidance from the CAA, the Government negotiates bilateral agreements allowing airlines to operate to and from the UK.
 DfT also provides the UK representation on many worldwide and European Working Groups such as the European Civil Aviation Conference.

 Department for Transport (DfT)